Somayeh Mohammadi: Background

 Mostafa Mohamadi, Somayeh's father moved to Canada in 1994 to seek political asylum.
-Mostafa and Robabe Mohammadi claim they have trying to get their daughter back from the MEK since 1997.
-According to Somayeh's parents, they traveled from their home in Canada to Paris, Jordan, Iraq and now Albania to visit their daughter and get her back from the MEK.
 During their trip to Albania, they claim they were followed by two Albanian intelligence agents.
 Mostafa stated, "We are not working against any group or country.
 We are only trying to visit our daughter outside the MEK camp.
 She can choose freely to stay in camp or come back to her home in Canada with us."
-He added, the MEK group ‘kidnapped’ his daughter and his son from Canada in 1997.
-She was only 17 and traveled to Iraq to visit Ashraf camp.
-But Somayeh said that she voluntarily left Canada in 1998 for joining the MEK like another Iranian.
-Somayeh published a letter which she accused her father of being an Iranian intelligence agent.
-Somayeh's mother believes her daughter is a shy girl, and the MEK member have threaten people like her.
-If she can choose freely, she will leave the camp and MEK.
+Somayeh said that she voluntarily left Canada in 1998 for joining the MEK like another Iranian.
+Somayeh published a letter in which she accused her father of being an Iranian intelligence agent.

 Reaction

-The MEK has published a letter on Albanian media 2018, introducing Somayeh as its author.
-The letter introduces Somyaeh's father as an Iranian intelligence agent.
+In a letter published in 2018 to Albanian authorities, she alleges that her father created fake blogs in her name as part of an online propaganda campaign and applied various forms of pressure in an attempt to make her surrender and cooperate with Iranian authorities.
 Recently Somayeh announced in a video interview inside the MEK that she wants to be a member of the group.
 The Mohammadis have responded with open letters to their daughter and to Albanian politicians, asking for a meeting with their daughter.

 As Somayeh says, she has published her whole story in a book in Persian and English to describe her father's efforts to abuse her, as well as she accuses her father to play the role as an undercover Iranian agent in the Ashraf and Liberty camp killings in Iraq.

 Morteza Payeshenas has directed a documentary film called “An Unfinished Film for My Daughter, Somayeh” (2014) about her story.
 It was aired by the Islamic Republic of Iran Broadcasting.

 Somayeh Mohammadi said that the videos and photos used in the documentary were "given to the regime’s intelligence to make a documentary against PMOI."